gheenie/fun-pokemon-battler/pre=sprint/evaluation.md

 }

 const testStack = createStack();
-testStack.push('piano');
+testStack.addToStorage('piano');
 ```

-a) Work out what happens when `testStack.push` is invoked in order to add the "piano" to storage
+a) Work out what happens when `testStack.addToStorage` is invoked in order to add the "piano" to storage

 ---